 The architecture is constructed from materials with different shades of black to create an environment where certain elements become present through the processes of absorption and reflection.
 Physical interactions of materials can be seen in various forms and effects, from the brickwork that absorbs moisture, the sounds of footsteps on the graveled ground, the thick walls that help to block noises, the shimmering reflected light on the exposed aggregate walls coated with Chinese ink, to the reflection of glossy tiles.
 Through the collective visibility of these elements, the ‘blackness’ speaks with its language.

 While the realized architectural form seems quite a contrast to nature, it possesses a strong connection with the site and the surroundings.
-The enclosed space allows users to not only see but contemplate the things they might have overlooked, from simple human interactions to the humble magnificence of nature.
-Ambiance becomes one of the key ingredients of the architecture, and meaningfully, space is formed, serving its role and presence as a memorable architectural space while adding a new awareness to people’s perception of and attitude towards architecture.
+The enclosed space allows users not only to see but contemplate the things they might have overlooked, from simple human interactions to the humble magnificence of nature.
+Ambiance becomes one of the critical ingredients of the architecture, and meaningfully, space is formed, serving its role and presence as a significant architectural space while adding a new awareness to people’s perception of and attitude towards architecture.

 Yellow Submarine Coffee Tank Plans